Veterinary Technician Schools in Montana

 Step 3: Take the VTNE (Timeline Varies) – Veterinary Technician National Exam is another certification prerequisite.
 You must graduate from an AVMA-accredited program in order to qualify for the VTNE exam.
 The exam is offered by the American Association of Veterinary State Boards and currently has an associated fee of $330.
 Vet techs can take the exam during any of three windows throughout the year.

-Step 4: Apply for Certification in Montana (Timeline Varies) – Certification for vet techs is not offered through a national organization.
-Techs who have successfully completed the VTNE must apply for certification in Montana through the Big Sky Veterinary Technician Association (BSVTA).
+Step 4: Apply for Licensure in Montana (Timeline Varies) – Licensure for vet techs is not offered through a national organization.
+Techs who have successfully completed the VTNE must apply for licensing.
+Licensing is regulated by the Montana Board of Veterinary Medicine, effective January 1, 2023.

-Step 5: Renew Certification (Timeline Varies) – Certified vet techs must renew their certification every other year.
-Sixteen hours of approved continuing education credits are required upon renewal.
+Step 5: Renew Licensure (Timeline Varies) Renewal is available online only and requires registration with the Board.
+Applicants then submit a completed application and approved continuing education credits.
 In Montana, continuing education hours can consist of meetings, magazines, and online courses that are approved by AVMA, MVMA, AHHA, and RACE approved.
 Only four hours can be from alternative continuing education such as online or magazine courses.

-In Montana specifically, things look even brighter.
-According to Projections Central (2020), the demand for vet techs in Montana is expected to grow by 25.7 percent from 2018 to 2028, which means an expected additional 90 jobs for vet techs during that span.
-In addition, veterinary technologist and technician employment is the fourth fastest-growing occupation among those with associate’s degrees in MT (CareerOneStop 2020).
+In Montana, specifically, things look even brighter.
+According to Projections Central (2024), the demand for vet techs in Montana is expected to grow by 45 percent from 2020 to 2030, which means an expected additional 270 jobs for vet techs during that span.
+In addition, veterinary technologist and technician employment is the fourth fastest-growing occupation among those with associate’s degrees in MT (CareerOneStop 2024).

 United States Montana

-With the exception of 10th percentile earners, Montana veterinary technicians had somewhat lower wages than national averages.
-Considering MT is thirty-seventh the Missouri Economic Research and Information Center’s (MERIC 2020) cost of living data series, MT vet techs may be wise to consider how far their dollar will go.
-While Montana residents pay less than the national average for utilities, transportation, and health, they pay more than average for housing and groceries.
+Montana veterinary technicians had somewhat lower wages than national averages.
+Considering MT is thirty-third in the Missouri Economic Research and Information Center’s (MERIC 2024) cost of living data series, MT vet techs may be wise to consider how far their dollar will go.
+While Montana residents pay less than the national average for utilities,and health, they pay more than average for housing, transportation, and groceries.

 National groups like the National Association of Veterinary Technicians of America (NAVTA) and local organizations such as the Big Sky Veterinary Technician Association (BSVTA) offer great opportunities for vet techs to find out about training opportunities, network with other vet techs and otherwise establish a sense of community within the profession.
 The BSVTA site offers information on continuing education opportunities and employment opportunities listed on the site, both assets for veterinary technicians trying to break into the field.